OpenPonk/openponk/repository/DynaCASE-Spec.package/DCPaletteModel.class/README.md

 A DCPaletteModel is class that represents the menu of specific diagram.
 It is added into main window (DCEditor).
-It contains CDPaletteGroupModels.

 Instance Variables
 	groups:		<Object>